Louisiana Layoffs — June 2015

 |---|---|---|---|---|

-The single largest action involved Systems Integration and Management at its Louisiana facility, reporting 100 affected workers.
+The biggest impact was at Systems Integration and Management at its New Orleans facility, reporting 100 affected workers.
 Exterran followed with 48 workers.

-The data underscores a easing in workforce disruptions across Louisiana, with filings falling below both recent and year-ago levels.
+This data points to a easing in workforce disruptions across Louisiana, with filings falling below both recent and year-ago levels.
 The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Louisiana.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Louisiana WARN notices, browse layoffs by state, or download the full dataset.